Velinara/velinara.github.io/index.md

 The second set of data I will be examining is from the Centers for Disease Control and Prevention's (CDC) fatal injury reports from 1999 - 2017 [[5]](https://www.cdc.gov/injury/wisqars/fatal.html).
 I submitted a request to their database and I specified that I only wanted information about violent crime involving guns for each state.
 (FINISH)

 ## 3. Pruning, Analysis, and Visualization of FBI NICS Data
+This is a sample of what the table from the csv looks like unaltered:
+(INSERT CELL)

+It was indicated by The New York Times analyzed NICS data in Dec.
+2015 that not all columns in the table represent sales.
+Handgun, Long Gun, and Multiple indicate sales, while others are excluded.
+In that case,  will keep only the pertinent information, which is the year/month, state, handgun, long gun, and multiple.
+(INSERT CELL)